 You will enter your website and phone number.
 After that, you can customize your campaign’s general settings.
 Start by reviewing the settings you have thus far, then name your campaign.

-Make sure to deselect the option for display or other networks suggested by Google ads.
-Otherwise, you will spend some of your advertising budget on those media instead of Google search ads.
+Make sure to deselect the option for display or other networks suggested by Google Ads.
+Otherwise, you will spend some of your advertising budgets on those media instead of Google search ads.

 To be clear, the display network isn’t a bad option for advertising.
 It works very well for remarketing and brand awareness.
 For example, you could share a display ad with people who have already visited your website at least once.